ucsb-cs56-projects/cs56-games-roguelike/README.md

 Improvements
 ============
-Add items to the game
+*Add items to the game
-Add a GUI interface
-Create a replay button for convenience
-Make "rooms" and "corridors" part of the map
+*Make "rooms" and "corridors" part of the map

 How to run the project